 - Myers Briggs is more rigid when describing individual traits

-- The Enneagram helps explain patterns in emotion and thought
+- The Enneagram helps explain patterns in motivation, emotion, and thought

-- Myers Briggs reveals associates personality with individuals preferences
+- Myers Briggs reveals associates personality with an individual’s preferences

 - Myers Briggs describes characteristics or traits in social settings

 The Enneagram system is a system/method of personality typing.
-It describes and maps out patterns of emotions that affect the way people view the world.
-The Enneagram has mapped out nine different personality types, each of which fit into one of three Triads: the Heart Type, the Head Type, and the Body Type.
+It describes and maps out patterns of emotions that affect how people view the world.
+The Enneagram has mapped out nine different personality types, each of which fits into one of three Triads: the Heart Type, the Head Type, and the Body Type.

 Discovering and following a person’s Enneagram type helps us to understand how a person views the world and why they might view it that way.
 The Enneagram can help explain how an individual’s core beliefs could create a bit of bias, blindness, or limit a person’s ability to be open-minded.